mtvbrianking/laravel-mtn-momo/readme.md

 composer require bmatovu/laravel-mtn-momo
 ```

-Next, for Laravel 5.3, 5.4; you need register the Passport service provider in the providers array of your `config/app.php` configuration file.
+Next, for Laravel 5.3, 5.4; you need register the package service provider in the providers array of your `config/app.php` configuration file.
 For later Laravel versions, this package is auto-discoverable.

 ```php
 'providers' => array(